mjordan/islandora_repository_reports/README.md

 1. To pregenerate the data for the 'model' report: `drush islandora_repository_reports:build_cache model`
 1. To delete the data for the 'mimetype' report: `drush islandora_repository_reports:delete_cache mimetype`

 Note that the Drush command that generates the cached data uses the chart options that the user most recently selected via the report selection form at `admin/reports/islandora_repository_reports`.
-Chart options cannot be passed into the Drush command.
+Chart options cannot be passed into the Drush command (although there is an [open issue](https://github.com/mjordan/islandora_repository_reports/issues/29) to add that ability).

 ## Writing data source plugins